David Gulpilil: Dance

 Perhaps the most renowned traditional dancer in Australia, Gulpilil organised troupes of dancers and musicians and performed at festivals throughout the country.
 He won the prestigious Darwin Australia Day Eisteddfod dance competition four times.

 In 1979, Gulpilil and another dancer, Dick Plummer, were accompanied by master didgeridu player David Blanasi and his musical partner, songman Djoli Laiwanga, on a tour to Europe, stopping at Hawaii en route.
 There, they performed at an Australia Day function on the lawn of the Australian Consular Residence in Honolulu on 29 January 1979.
-Part of their performance was filmed by CSIRO scientist Gavin Gillman, and is in the collection of the National Film and Sound Archive of Australia.
+Part of their performance was filmed by CSIRO scientist Gavin Gillman which is in the collection of the National Film and Sound Archive of Australia.

 In November 1997, Gulipilil's dance troupe performed at the second National Aboriginal Dance Conference in Adelaide (hosted by the National Aboriginal Dance Council Australia (NADCA).)
 The conference included discussions of cultural and intellectual property rights and copyright issues for Australian Indigenous dancers.
 A free concert was given in Rymill Park / Murlawirrapurka.
 The troupe was given a grant from the Northern Territory Government to attend the third conference in Sydney in 1999.

 Writing and painting

 In addition to his career in dance, music, film and television, Gulpilil was an acclaimed storyteller.
 He wrote the text for two volumes of children's stories based on Yolngu beliefs.
-These books also feature photographs and drawings by Australian artists, and convey Gulpilil's reverence for the landscape, people and traditional culture of his homeland.
+These books also feature photographs and drawings by Australian artists and convey Gulpilil's reverence for the landscape, people and traditional culture of his homeland.

 King brown snake with blue tongue lizard at Gulparil waterhole, painted by Gulpilil in 2013–14, is in the Art Gallery of South Australia's collection.